A summary of Reinforcement Learning

 The first MC method is presented here below.
 One of the greatest difficulties in RL is the fundamental dilemma of exploration versus exploitation

 The assumption in the algorithms seems unrealistic.
-One way to ensure the sufficient exploration is to use a stochastic policy namely \(\epsilon\)-greedy policy such that there is a small chance to select actions that are not evaluated as optimal.
-The algorithm is presented here.
+One way to ensure the sufficient exploration is to use a stochastic policy namely

 The previous two algorithms are on-policy methods.
 The off-policy MC control is shown below.
 The agent follows the behaviour policy while learning about and improving the target policy.
 Although the target policy may be deterministic, the agent can still sample all possible actions.